scuzzydude/asimov/asimov.md

 Maybe I'm being hyperbolic, but here's what I know: People get angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
 Back then, writers reported about the privileged using newsletters printed on hand-presses in secret basements and revolutionaries handed them off to each other in back alleyways.
 Today people have phones with cameras.
 A flame becomes a raging wildfire with sound of a digital shutter.
 Chapter One of the 2021 Edition of the Billionaire Handbook is *Be Careful Around the Little People with Mobile Phones*.
 Reading doesn't seem to be a prerequisite for billionaire school, because Chapter Two is *Don't Share Your Thoughts on Twitter*.

 Responsibility for genius is what we will value.
 Peacefully, in a manner that is equitable to all people.
 Voluntarily.
 You can pass down responsibility through your family, or collectively, it's your choice, whatever you think is better for the appreciation of human genius.
 With responsibility comes accountability.
 If your motivationally challenged grandson inherits Scoot control of a Picasso and uses it for wall decoration for his semi-housetrained llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
 We're good, if you participated in the responsibility trade, if only in vanity.
 We captured the digitized version on the scoot-chain, so all is not lost forever.
-Losing the painting won't reflect on Picasso's genius value, but it'll will on the billionaire's genius.
+Losing the painting won't reflect on Picasso's genius value, but it will on the billionaire's genius.
 Next time, just buy some lickable Picasso wallpaper, no one expects your llama to live in a barn, your grandpa was a billionaire.

 Art lovers, the billionaires are going to fund a new renaissance in the arts in exchange for a social contract with the masses not to repeat the past two hundred years of bloody revolutions.
 Art professional, you're going to be busy.
 And woke, too.
 Right on.
 You were right to study liberal arts.
 And lawyers be busy, too.
 Creating value for society, just like all lawyers do.